Soojin-Lee0819/Computational-Artwork/April6/README.md

 From this experience, I learnt that I will need to take care of kits better and put it in and out of the breadboard more gently because 'You can't build a project when you destroy your device!'

 but I also learnt a lesson that 'You can always find a solution!'
-Thanks to a peer colleage I got my piezo buzzer replaced by professor Michael Shiloh.
+Thanks to professor Michael Shiloh, I was able to get the Piezzo Buzzer replaced to a new one.

-### No Resistor for the Buzzer
+### Unnecessary use of Resistor

-During the process of rebuilding the circuit, I accidently added a 330 ohm resistor for the buzzer.
-Therefore, when I run the program, I could not hear the sound clearly.
-Although the sound was there, it was too quiet for me to hear.
+During the process of rebuilding the circuit, I accidently used a 330 ohm resistor for the buzzer, while buzzer does not require a resistor.
+Therefore, when I run the program, the output of the sound from the buzzer was so faint that I could not hear it.
 So I thought the buzzer was not working and tried to fix the code.
-After a while, I found out that I accidently added a resistor.
+Later, I found out that the sound was coming from the buzzer but since the resistor restrict the amount of current that flows into the buzzer, the level of the sound was too low.

 ### Assigning Pins to Appropriate Number